Dasharo/docs/docs/unified/msi/hcl.md

     CPU Hardware Compatibility List presents the CPUs tested and verified to work with Dasharo by community.
-The following list does not include CPU which is tested and verfied in 3mdeb laboratory - this information might be found in [MSI PRO Z690-A Hardware Matrix](../../variants/msi_z690/hardware-matrix.md) and [MSI PRO Z790-P Hardware Matrix](../../variants/msi_z790/hardware-matrix.md)
+The following list does not include CPU which is tested and verified in 3mdeb laboratory - this information might be found in [MSI PRO Z690-A Hardware Matrix](../../variants/msi_z690/hardware-matrix.md) and [MSI PRO Z790-P Hardware Matrix](../../variants/msi_z790/hardware-matrix.md)
     documentation.